ludwiggj/scala-finance-gadget/README.md

 # Background #

-This is a personal project written in Scala, and is intended to help manage share investments.
+This is a personal project written in Scala to view my share investment portfolio.

-I can log in to my existing investment management web site at any time, and view the current value of my portfolio, as well as the last 3 months' worth of transactions.
+I can log in to my existing financial web site at any time, and view the current value of my portfolio, as well as the last 3 months' worth of transactions.

-However, I also want to view the history of my portfolio; for example:
+However, I also want to view additional information, such as:

 * how much I have invested
 * how my investment has grown (or decreased) over time
 * which investment funds are performing badly

-Previously I have achieved this by copying data from the investment management website into a spreadsheet and then manipulating the data.
-This project is intended to automate that process, and help me to develop my Scala skills at the same time.
+Previously I did this manually via a spreadsheet.
+This project automates the process, scraping the information from the web site, storing the information in a database and presenting it via a Play application.

-This [portfolio report](examplePortfolioReport.txt) is an example of a report I am now generating to provide additional analysis of my portfolio.
+The [portfolio page](financePortfolioOnDate.png) is an example of the financial information which can be viewed via the Play webapp.

 # Architecture #

 The system consists of several components:

-* **Web site scrapers** to log in to the investment management platform, retrieve (scrape) the investment data from the web site and persist it into local file storage (flat files) and a MySql database.
+* **Web site scrapers** which log in to the investment management platform, scrape the investment data from the web site and persist it into a MySql database.
+The data is also persisted into local file storage (flat files) as a backup.

-* A **database facade**.
+* A **database persistence layer** based on Slick.

-* A **reports component**, which runs queries against the MySql database and displays the results as a number of different reports.
+* A **play webapp** which retrieves the information from the database and displays it to the user.

-* A **database reloader**, which parses scraped investment data from flat files and reloads it into the Mysql database.
+* A **database reloader**, which can be used to reload the information from the flat files into the Mysql database.

 The components are described in more detail below.